dipson94/Queue-Analyzer/readme.md

 # Queue Analyzer

 This standalone app is the Graphical user interface version of the python program written to generate a distribution for arrival and analyse the results from the Dosimis software.
 The app is written in python version 3.10 and GUI is enabled with GTK 3.5 with Glide software.
-Even though app is standalone, the icon files and xml for GUI needed to be stored locally.
-So, this can be seen in “depend” directory.

 ## Table of Contents